 It would also be accurate to say that we hold another important value in common with the broader "evangelical" movement: interdenominationalism.
 In this respect, it's worth pointing out that some religious sociologists have included groups as distinct and different as Afro-American Baptists, Dutch Reformed Churches, Mennonites, Pentecostals, Southern Baptists, and Catholic charismatics under the umbrella of "evangelicalism."
 This in itself is an indication of just how diverse and inclusive the movement really is.

-If you think it might be helpful to discuss your concerns at greater length with a member of our team, Focus on the Family has a staff of pastoral counselors who would love to speak with you over the phone.
-They are available at this number.
+If you think it might be helpful to discuss your concerns at greater length with a member of our team, call us.
+Focus on the Family has a staff of pastoral counselors who would love to speak with you over the phone.